Fuel efficiency Blog

 Some tips to reduce your APU fuel burn

-Once APU usage is properly monitored, here are some actions to consider reducing your fuel costs:
+Once APU usage is monitored correctly, here are some actions to consider to reduce your fuel costs:

-• According to United Continental, APU uses 150 to 400+ kg of fuel per hour while Ground Power Units (GPU) provided by the airport use less than 20 kg of fuel per hour.
-Limit APU usage using GPU when it is possible.
+• The airport's Ground Power Units (GPU) use less than 20 kg of fuel per hour.
+Limit APU usage using GPU when possible.

 • Track unreasonable APU usage during aircraft maintenance periods.